nemonik/hands-on-DevOps/readme.md

 Once deployed, the work is done, right?

-A development team's work is not complete once a product leaves CI/CD and enters production; especially, under DevOps where the development teams include members of operations.
+So, that improvements can be gauged and anomalies detected.A development team's work is not complete once a product leaves CI/CD and enters production; especially, under DevOps where the development team includes members of operations.

 ### 6.18.1.
 The most important metric